Meet Our Vets

 Dan has also complete his membership examinations in small animal Internal Medicine, in 2015, which has given him and the practice an added wealth of knowledge.

-In 2016 Dan and his wife Alison welcomed their little bundle of joy Owen.
-Daddy time has certainly filled his days off, meaning he does not get the same time to enjoy his other interests such as playing indoor foootball with his mates, but Dan would not have it any other way.
+In 2016 Dan and his wife Alison welcomed their little bundle of joy Owen., and in 2018 along came little Oliver.
+Daddy time has certainly filled his days off, meaning he does not get the same time to enjoy his other interests such as playing indoor football with his mates, but Dan would not have it any other way.

 Dan and Ali are the proud parents of a giant, yet cuddly Newfoundland by the name of Lilly.